Cricket-BBL content slashed as Australia signs $1 bln deal with Seven, Foxtel

 The deal includes Australian men's and women's internationals, with a hike in women's content in the first three years, CA said.

-It comes four months after Seven and Foxtel paid A$4.5 billion to extend their broadcast contract with the Australian Football League from 2025-2031, the biggest sports rights deal in the country's history.
+It comes four months after Seven and pay-TV provider Foxtel paid A$4.5 billion to extend their broadcast contract with the Australian Football League from 2025-2031, the biggest sports rights deal in the country's history.

+Foxtel boss Patrick Delany hailed the deal on Tuesday and also announced that Australia's long-serving opening batsman David Warner was joining the group's commentary team on the Fox Cricket channel.

+Two of the channel's commentators, former Australia cricketers Shane Warne and Andrew Symonds, died last year.

 ($1 = 1.4702 Australian dollars)